-1. Fill system with tap water - The system must be filled before operating the circulator.
+- 1. Fill both system and heat source with tap water The system must be filled before operating the circulator.
 The bearings are water lubricated and should not be allowed to operate dry.
 Filling the system will result in immediate lubrication of the bearings.
-It is always good practice to flush a new system of foreign matter before starting the circulator.

-2. Circulator operation - Operate the circulators for 5 minutes immediately after filling system to purge remaining air from the bearing chamber.
+It is always good practice to flush a new system of foreign matter before starting the circulator. - 2.
+Circulator operation Operate the circulators for 5 minutes immediately after filling system to purge remaining air from the bearing chamber.
 This is especially important when installing the circulator during the off-season.